 NaNoWriMo is coming up, which can be quite a stressful time for writers.
 If you haven’t heard, National Novel Writing Month (NaNoWriMo) is a writing competition where writers write a whole novel – 50,000 words – in a month.
 It’s a great way to get a fresh draft out there.

-However, NaNoWriMo can be discouraging.
+But NaNoWriMo can be discouraging.
 1,667 words a day is intimidating.
-Some writers don’t think highly of themselves because they usually can’t reach that goal.
-I don’t think completing 50,000 words in the month validates any writer though.
+Some writers don’t think high of themselves because they don’t think they can reach that goal.
+Completing 50,000 words in the month doesn’t validate any writer though.
 Writers are great no matter how many words they write in a day.

-Just getting a writing goal – motivation – is great.
-NaNoWriMo is a competition with an actual prize that most writers don’t get during other months.
-The participants also get a lot of motivational talks and advice throughout the whole month.
-It has helped many writers just get a draft – no matter how much – on the page.
+Getting a writing goal – motivation – is great.
+NaNoWriMo is a competition with a prize that most writers don’t get during other months.
+The participants also get motivational speeches and advice the whole month.
+It has helped many writers get a draft – no matter how much – on the page.

 So, if you’re competing this year, good luck.
 You don’t have to write all 50,000 words though.
-You’re an amazing writer for just pushing yourself forward.
-I’m proud.
+You’re an amazing writer for pushing yourself forward.